zooniverse/panoptes-python-client/docs/user_guide.rst

 ~~~~~~~~~~~~
 The Panoptes Python Client allows you to generate, describe, and download data exports (e.g., classifications, subjects, workflows) via the Python ``panoptes_client`` library.

-Multiple types of exports can be generated using the Python Client, including project-level products (classifications, subjects, workflows) as smaller scale classification exports (for workflows and subject sets).
+Multiple types of exports can be generated using the Python Client, including project-level products (classifications, subjects, workflows) and smaller scale classification exports (for workflows and subject sets).
 For the examples below, we will demonstrate commands for a project wide classifications export, but these functions work for any export type.

 **Get Exports**